Model AUTOSAR Software Components

-Verify AUTOSAR multi-instance C code with SIL and PIL simulations.
+Verify AUTOSAR multi-instance C code with software-in-the-loop (SIL) and processor-in-the-loop (PIL) simulations.

 Import and export multi-instance AUTOSAR SWC description XML files.

-Configuring a model as a multi-instance AUTOSAR SWC is not supported when the model uses a function-call based modeling style.
-That is, when the model contains either of these blocks:
+Configuring a model as a multi-instance AUTOSAR SWC is not supported when the model contains a global Simulink Function block.

 Startup, Reset, and Shutdown

 AUTOSAR applications sometimes require complex logic to execute during system initialization, reset, and termination sequences.
 To model startup, reset, and shutdown processing in an AUTOSAR software component, use the Simulink blocks Initialize Function and Terminate Function.